Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Resource Overhead

 double-qubit physical gates are required.

-The stabilizer-generic Z-rotation gate performs a stabilizer-generic $\bar{O}_{C1,RC}$ gate, then a logical $\left(\bar{Z}^{p}\right)_{RC}$ gate with error correction, then another stabilizer-generic $\bar{O}_{C1,RC}$ gate.
+The SCG Z-rotation gate performs an SCG $\bar{H}_{RC}$ gate, then a measurement with error correction, then a logical $\left(\bar{Z}^{p}\right)_{RC}$ gate with error correction.
 The logical $\left(\bar{Z}^{p}\right)_{RC}$ gate only uses single-qubit physical gates and therefore does not contribute to the double-qubit physical gate overhead.
-However, the error correction after this gate is applied to the additional codes $GSC$ and $RC$.
-Thus, the stabilizer-generic Z-rotation gate has a double-qubit physical gate overhead of
+Thus, the SCG Z-rotation gate has a double-qubit physical gate overhead of

 The double-qubit physical gate overhead is summarized in Table~\ref{tab:double-qubit-gate-overhead}.